RenderKit/openpgl/README.md

 #include <openpgl/cpp/PathSegmentStorage.h>
 ```

-The `PathSegmentStorage` is a utility class to help generating
+The `PathSegmentStorage` is a utility class to help generate multiple
-SampleData during the path/random walk generation process.
-For the
+`SampleData` objects during the path/random walk generation process.
+For
-construction of a path/walk each new PathSegment is stored the
+the construction of a path/walk, each new `PathSegment` is stored in the
-PathSegmentStorage.
-When the walk is finished or terminated the
+`PathSegmentStorage`.
+When the walk is finished or terminated, the
--radiance- SampleData is generated using a back propagation process.
+-radiance- SampleData is generated using a backpropagation process.
 The
-resulting samples can then be passed to the global SampleDataStorage.
+resulting samples are then be passed to the global `SampleDataStorage`.

 ## PathSegment